zqfang/haplomap/workflows/README.md

 > In addition, in one of their mouse genomic paper that we reviewed, they even skipped the second recalibration step.
 We asked them why and they said it was because of the same reason: good for human but not that good for the homogeneous inbred mouse.

-However, my experiences with GATK (>v4.0) are as good as bcftools.
+However, my experiences with GATK (>v4.0) is as good as bcftools.